hvac-io/hvac-io.github.io/_posts/2014-12-08-first-look-at-haystack.md

 >inches_of_mercury, inHg

-There's only 1 of those that makes sense; all the other should be derived from it.
+There's only 1 of those required; all the others should be derived from it.

 ***